rishikaarya/SelenaGomez_AI_OpenWebUI/README.md

 ### Key Focus Areas

-1. LLM-Based Model: Powered by Llama 3.2 with optimized parameters for nuanced, emotionally intelligent dialogue.
+**1. LLM-Based Model:** Powered by Llama 3.2 with optimized parameters for nuanced, emotionally intelligent dialogue.

-2.Prompt Engineering: Meticulously crafted prompts to reflect Selena's personality — blending warmth, creativity, and wisdom.
+**2.Prompt Engineering:** Meticulously crafted prompts to reflect Selena's personality — blending warmth, creativity, and wisdom.

-3. Realistic Persona: Emulates Selena's supportive tone, artistic flair, and advocacy for mental health and self-love.
+**3. Realistic Persona:** Emulates Selena's supportive tone, artistic flair, and advocacy for mental health and self-love.

-4. Hosted on OpenWebUI: Enabling seamless, real-time interactions for fans, creators, and those seeking heartfelt advice.
+**4. Hosted on OpenWebUI:** Enabling seamless, real-time interactions for fans, creators, and those seeking heartfelt advice.

-5. Emotionally Aware AI: Prioritizes empathy and positivity, offering guidance on mental health, creativity, and personal growth.
+**5. Emotionally Aware AI:** Prioritizes empathy and positivity, offering guidance on mental health, creativity, and personal growth.

-🔥 About the Model
+## About the Model

 Nietzsche AI is an unapologetically brutal, darkly humorous AI inspired by Friedrich Nietzsche.
 This AI does not comfort—it roasts, provokes, and dismantles illusions with razor-sharp wit.
 Whether delivering existential truth bombs, mocking weak thinking, or engaging in ruthless philosophical debates, Nietzsche AI ensures that no mind leaves unshaken.